 University Park Health Center Medical Services is located at 849 West 34th Street.
 During the fall and spring semesters, the center is open Monday, Tuesday and Thursday from 8:30 a.m. to 7 p.m.; Wednesday from 9:30 a.m. to 7 p.m.; Friday from 9:30 a.m. to 4:30 p.m.; Saturday and Sunday (urgent care only) 10 a.m. to 2 p.m.
 The health center is closed Monday – Thursday in the evenings (5 p.m. to 7 p.m.) during university recess periods.
 Please note that hours of operation are subject to change.
 All changes will be posted one week in advance.
 You may also call (213) 740-8742 (UPHC) for current hours.

-Eligibility for ServicesAll students taking six or more units during fall or spring semester pay the student health fee and are eligible for services.
-Students with less than six units and spouses of students may choose to pay the fee and receive services.
+Eligibility for ServicesAll domestic students carrying 6 units or more during the fall and spring semesters are automatically assessed the student health fee.
+Students with less than 6 units may choose to purchase the health fee and receive services at the health center on their campus.
+All international students and Health Sciences students are automatically assessed the student health fee regardless of the number of units taken.
 Students enrolled in the USC student health insurance plan are required to pay the student health fee.
-Most services are available at no additional charge.
-Moderate fees are charged for selected services such as laboratory tests, prescriptions, orthopedic appliances, copies of X-rays and medical records.
+Most services are covered by the student health fee.
+However, there may be moderate charges for selected services such as laboratory tests, prescriptions, orthopedic appliances, copies of X-rays and medical records.
+These will be explained at the time of the visit.
 Students may use the services of the University Park Health Center throughout the semester, as well as during breaks between academic sessions, as long as they are continuing students and are registered for the following semester.

 During the summer months, students may use the services of the University Park Health Center if they are continuing students and pay the summer fee.